10/24/2024

 President and CEO

-can give you some color on that.
-So our focus, if you start with Telia first, our focus is to sell more to existing customers.
-We are looking at the household perspective.
-That's the reason why we have been focusing a bit more now on broadband and TV.
-As you can see, it's paying off on our financial figures.
+I can give you some color on that.
+So our focus, if we start with Telia first, our focus is to sell more to existing customers.
+We are looking at a household perspective.
+That's the reason why we have been focusing a bit more now on broadband and TV, as also you can see is paying off on our financial figures.
 And we see customer satisfaction going up.
 So that is a really good play that we are doing at the moment.
-Then you are right, the ARPU is fairly flat.
-But we see opportunities to actually increase the ARPU going forward.
-But what is also pulling back a little bit on the ARPU is that we are selling more SIMs to existing customers.
-We are selling more family cards and we are also selling more on the fellow side at the moment on the lower end.
-That is of course impacting the ARPU.
-But otherwise, I think there is a good opportunity to increase ARPU going forward.
-And we see that for us as an example, people like the customers are very appreciating a lot of our network given that we have now more than 90% population coverage on 5G and one of the three best networks in the world.
+Then, you are right, the ARPA is fairly flat.
+But we see opportunities to actually increase the ARPA going forward.
+But what is also pulling back a little bit on the ARPA is that we are selling more SIMs to existing customers.
+We are selling more family cards and we are also selling more on the fellow side at the moment, on the lower end.
+That is, of course, impacting DARPA.
+But otherwise, I think there is a good opportunity to increase DARPA going forward.
+And we see that for us as an example, people like the customers are very appreciating a lot of our network, given that we have now more than 90% population coverage on 5G and one of the three best networks in the world.
 That is appreciated by the customers.
-I think there is an opportunity to also increase ARPU going forward.
+I think there is an opportunity to also increase DARPA going forward.

 speaker